aless80/MITprojects/README.md

 ## TODO
 Apply LDA

-This is an example of the printed output for gather.main(), which stores the faculty memebrs and the links to their abstracts in a python dictionary:
+This is an example of the printed output for gather.main(), which stores the faculty members and the links of their abstracts in arXiv in a python dictionary.
+I stored this dictionary in abs_dict.json in json format.

 ```python
 import gather